ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 - insert screenshots

 ## Introduction
 User Actions in FusionAuth are ways to interact with, reward, and discipline users.
-For example, you could use them to temporarily disable a user's login, email a user, or call another application when a certain event occurs.
+For example, you could use them to email a user, call another application when a user does something, or temporarily disable a user's login.

-In this guide we'll refer to User Actions just as Actions.
-In the first half you'll learn about all the parts related to an Action and the sequences of events.
-In the second half you'll learn ways to create and apply different types of Actions.
+This guide refers to User Actions simply as Actions.
+In the first section you'll learn about all the parts related to an Action and their sequences of events.
+In the second section you'll learn ways to create and apply different types of Actions.

 ## Definitions
-Below are all the terms you'll encounter when working with Actions.
+Below are the terms you'll encounter when working with Actions.
 They are listed in order of understanding, not alphabetically.

 - Action — Can be created on FusionAuth at **Settings**—**User Actions**.
 It has three main parts:
   - the event, or condition, that triggers the action,  (TODO review)